SubAssist: Building Trade Office Automation Product

 What we did:

-As part of the go-to-market, we engaged with major suppliers for specific trades and developed a messaging plan and strategy to target business owners in the building trades.
+As part of the go-to-market effort, we worked with major suppliers in specific trades and developed a messaging strategy to target business owners in the building trades.

 Success metrics:

-• $100m estimated impact by industrial supply company ready to partner
+• $100 million estimated impact by a national industrial supply partner ready to engage

 SubAssist Dashboard